Swellisgood/Swellisgood/README.md

 ## <div align="center">Hi there 👋 !
 My name is Souhail and I am a data scientist and full-stack freelance developer with a background in Fundamental & Applied Physics.
 I have a passion for AI, machine learning, cryptocurrencies, and blockchain.
 ## What I'm working on 🔭
 Currently, I am working on :
-- Greenhouse Climate Control and Automation RasPi module.
-I am excited to develop this project as it combines my interests in hardware and software.
 - Predicting Credit Card Fraud: I am currently working on a machine learning model to predict credit card fraud for a financial institution.
 The project involves imbalanced class handling, feature selection, and hyperparameter tuning.
 I am excited to continue working on this project and improving the model's performance in predicting fraudulent transactions.
 - Forecasting Energy Demand: I recently developed a time series forecasting model to predict energy demand for a utility company.
 The project involved data preprocessing, feature engineering, and time series modeling techniques such as ARIMA and Prophet.
 I am continuing to refine the model and explore new methods to improve its accuracy and performance.

-## What I'm learning 🌱
-Miscellaneous journeys i am currently undertaking are :

-### My Journey with Vim and Personal Development Environment
-- Learned the importance of a personalized development environment 🚀
-- Mastered Vim for faster and more efficient coding 💻
-- Honed skills in configuring and customizing Vim, such as creating custom key mappings, installing and managing plugins, and using the command line interface to navigate and edit files 🛠️
-- Explored other tools and techniques for personalizing my development environment, such as using tmux for terminal multiplexing and creating custom scripts for automation 🤖
 ### Learning Rust
 - Exploring Rust for its performance, memory safety, and concurrency features 🚀
 - Drawn to Rust's focus on writing fast and reliable code 💪